-Southeastern Wisconsin Region--72.5 crashes per 100 million vehicle miles--and the average crash rate for freeway segments in the State of Wisconsin--58.6 crashes per 100 million vehicle miles.
+The average crash rate on freeway segments in Kenosha County over the period 2008-2012 was 45.7 crashes per 100 million vehicle miles.
+This average was lower than the average crash rate for freeway segments in the Southeastern Wisconsin Region-72.5 crashes per 100 million vehicle miles-and the average crash rate for freeway segments in the State of Wisconsin-58.6 crashes per 100 million vehicle miles.
 The average crash rate on segments of the state trunk highway surface arterial system in Kenosha County over the same period was 255.6 crashes per 100 million vehicle miles.
-This average was slightly lower than the average crash rate for segments of the state trunk highway surface arterial system in the Southeastern Wisconsin Region--265.0 crashes per 100 million vehicle miles, and considerably greater than the average crash rate for segments of the state trunk highway surface of Wisconsin--149.8 crashes per 100 million vehicle miles.
+This average was slightly lower than the average crash rate for segments of the state trunk highway surface arterial system in the Southeastern Wisconsin Region-265.0 crashes per 100 million vehicle miles, and considerably greater than the average crash rate for segments of the state trunk highway surface arterial system in the State of Wisconsin-149.8 crashes per 100 million vehicle miles.

-Map III-10 shows those freeway and state trunk highway surface arterial segments in Kenosha County with average crash rates which exceed the average crash rate for the County.
-On the freeway system, some of these segments are located at on and off ramp locations, with the most dangerous freeway segments located near the IH 94 interchanges with the STH 50, STH 158, STH 165/CTH Q E, and CTH C intersections.
+Map 35 shows those freeway and state trunk highway surface arterial segments in Kenosha County with average crash rates which exceed the average crash rate for the County.
+On the freeway system, some of these segments are located at on and off ramp locations, with the most dangerous freeway segments located near the IH 94 interchanges with the STH 50, STH 158, STH 165/CTH Q, and CTH C intersections.
 On the state trunk highway surface arterial system, these segments are found mostly in the eastern and central portions of the County.
 Several of the most dangerous state trunk highway surface arterial segments are located in the City of Kenosha along STH 32, STH 50, and STH 158.

-Weather conditions can also significantly contribute to the numbers of vehicle-related accidents and associated injuries and deaths as shown in Tables III-30 and III-31.
+Weather conditions can also significantly contribute to the numbers of vehicle-related accidents and associated injuries and deaths as shown in Tables 49 and 50.
 Rain and snow were associated with some of the highest numbers of fatalities, injuries, and property damages.
-Fog-related accidents also seem to be a significant contributing factor in vehicle-related accidents in Wisconsin in 2013, in terms of fatalities, which were associated with 12 fatalities and 327 injuries (see Table III-30).
-In dry road conditions, foggy weather is also associated with some of the greatest number of vehicle accidents compared to other weather conditions, as shown in Table III-31.
+Fog-related accidents also seem to be a significant contributing factor in vehicle-related accidents in Wisconsin in 2013, in terms of fatalities, which were associated with 12 fatalities and 327 injuries (see Table 49).
+In dry road conditions, foggy weather is also associated with some of the greatest number of vehicle accidents compared to other weather conditions, as shown in Table 50.
 However, snow and slush road conditions, combined with snowy weather, are associated with the greatest numbers of vehicle-related accidents within Wisconsin in 2013.